Bioscoop

 them.

-Each filter name in the string (like scale
+Each filter name in the string (like scale, overlay, colorkey) maps to

 these filters in its internal registry and instantiates them as